-Frederick, CO Redesigns Website to Meet Evolving Needs of its Evolving Community
+Frederick, CO Redesigns Government Website for its Evolving Community

 Frederick, Colorado is a tight-knit community situated on the beautiful front range of the Colorado Rocky Mountains.
 This historically small town is growing rapidly, adding approximately 1,000 new residents to its community each year.
 This growth is redefining Frederick’s citizen demographic, producing a population with wide-ranging needs and expectations for its civic leaders.
 The community is now comprised of citizens with generations of family ties to the town, as well as young families who have newly migrated to Frederick due to the affordable, upscale lifestyle that residence in the town affords.

 According to Cindy Kamigaki, Enterprise Technology Systems (ETS) Manager at the Town of Frederick, the town’s proximity to both Fort Collins and Denver has made it an appealing home to many of its new residents.